-To what extent do speakers decompose morphologically complex words, such as segmentable, into their morphological constituents?
+Do speakers decompose morphologically complex words, such as segmentable, into their morphological constituents?
 In this article, we argue that spelling errors in English affixes reflect morphological boundary strength and degrees of segmentability.
-In support of this argument, we present a case study examining the spelling of the suffixes -able/-ible, -ence/-ance, and -ment in an online resource (Tweets), in forms such as <availible>, <invisable>, <eloquance>, and <bettermint>.
+More generally, we wish to draw attention to misspellings as a source of evidence in morphological and psycholinguistic research.
+In support of this argument, we present three case studies, examining the spelling of the suffixes able/ible, ence/ance, and -ment in an online resource (Tweets).
 Based on previous research on morphological productivity and boundary strength (Hay, 2002; Hay & Baayen, 2002, 2005), we hypothesized that morphological segmentability should affect the choice between <able> vs. <ible>, <ance> vs. <ence>, and <ment> vs. <-mint>.
-An analysis of roughly 23,000 non-standard spellings is consistent with that hypothesis, underscoring the usefulness of spelling variation as a source of evidence for morphological segmentability and for the role of morphological representations in language production and comprehension.
+An analysis of roughly 37,000 non-standard spellings is consistent with that hypothesis, underscoring the usefulness of spelling variation as a source of evidence for morphological segmentability and for the role of morphological representations in language production and comprehension.